Find out if this Sky alternative offers value for money.

 Andy’s Analysis: What I paid for NOW in the last year

-Here are all the passes I had with NOW from February 2021 to January 2022, along with how much I paid thanks to discounts and deals and the saving vs the full price of each pass.
+Here are all the passes I had with NOW from August 2024 to the end of July 2025, along with how much I paid thanks to discounts and deals and the saving vs the full price of each pass.

 How do you watch NOW TV?